biblius/hextacy/README.md

     A simple example for a very basic user service would look like:

     ```rust
-    #[async_trait]
     pub(super) trait ServiceContract {
-      async fn get_paginated(&self, data: GetUsersPaginated) -> Result<HttpResponse, Error>;
+      fn get_paginated(&self, data: GetUsersPaginated) -> Result<HttpResponse, Error>;
     }
     ```

-    No implementation details are written here, only the signatures we want our endpoint service to have.
+    Here we wrtie only the signatures we want our endpoint service to have.
 By having an `HttpResponse` in the return signature we retain the flexibility of responding with different responses instead of having a concrete type to return from the service.
 This essentially allows us to return any struct that implements the `Response` trait.

   - **data.rs**